Android Virtual Machine

 https://blissos.org/index.html#download

-Visual Machine Setup
+Virtual Machine Setup

-This guide demonstrates using
+This guide demonstrates using:

 https://mirrors.tuna.tsinghua.edu.cn/osdn/android-x86/71931/android-x86_64-9.0-rc2.iso